James BowlerBEng PEng

 As a Senior Engineer in MEA Forensic’s Collision Reconstruction group, Mr. James Bowler investigates motor vehicle collisions.
 Since joining the firm in 1995, James has worked on over 3,500 investigations with a wide range of technical issues.

-James’ expertise in collision reconstruction is supported by the research he has conducted at the firm.
+James holds a Bachelor of Engineering degree from the University of Victoria.
+His expertise in collision reconstruction is supported by the research he has conducted at the firm.
 He has published peer-reviewed studies on event data recorders in cars, tire friction and bumper performance in low-speed crashes.
 To date, he has participated in over 2,500 crash tests which provide him with valuable comparison data when interpreting damage from real-life crashes.

-Some of James’ specialties include conducting in-depth vehicles inspections in the field, obtaining data from event data recorders in cars, and analyzing this “black box” information to reconstruct both high and low-speed accidents.
+Some of James’ specialties include conducting in-depth vehicle inspections in the field, obtaining data from event data recorders in cars, and analyzing this “black box” information to reconstruct both high and low-speed accidents.
 Most modern vehicles record data in their airbag control systems about vehicle speed, throttle and braking, steering, and whether occupants are wearing their seatbelts.
 This data can be stored in a vehicle for years.
 “I’ve completed black box downloads five years after a crash.
 It’s often just a matter of tracking down the car,” observes James.
 “If you are wondering whether there is data stored in a vehicle and whether this information can be extracted, I’d be happy to answer your questions.”

 James has maintained a life-long interest in cars.
 He enjoys rebuilding old vehicles and keeping classics on the road.
 This interest has proven invaluable when it comes to examining vehicles involved in low-speed collisions and working on damage match files, where the damage tends to be more subtle.
 “In every case, I hunt through the details to get accurate, unbiased results for the client,” says James.